UNC Institutional Review Board (IRB)

 As part of the IRB application, researchers need to identify any data that are stored electronically and that if disclosed, would cause material or legal harm to research participants.
 Researchers who are collecting, handling, or storing such data must define their security level, as specified in the UNC Data Security Plan, and submit an application to UNC Information Management and Technology (IM&T).

-NOTE: If you have questions regarding data security, please contact Forrest Swick, Information Technology Security.
+NOTE: If you have questions regarding data security, please contact Forrest Swick, Office of Information Security.